MQCOMP3120/group-project-group-g/README.md

 - `src/services/stage.js`: the front-end page can load `sample.json` to MongoDB via back-end API.
 Fetch and list all information on the page.

 ## Backend
-- `.env` is used to authenticate against the MongoDB database and the working port of the backend server.
+- `.env` is used to authenticate against the MongoDB database, Stripe payment and the working port of the backend server.
 - `server/src/models/index.js`: schema of the data table.
 - `server/src/controllers`: This is where all API routers are controlled and is used to handle specific operations of each API router, such as GET, POST, PUT, DELETE, etc.
 - `server/src/app.js`: set up express, cors, API router, and middleware.